 A graduate who has completed the Associate Degree in Nursing may articulate into a bachelor's degree program at a four-year institution.
 Additional prerequisites for specific bachelor's degree programs may also be completed at TCC.
 Interested students are encouraged to contact the four-year college or university of their choice to obtain more detailed information.

-TCC's Associate Degree Nursing Program is approved by the Washington State Nursing Care Quality Assurance Commission and is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+TCC's Associate Degree Nursing program is approved by the Washington State Nursing Care Quality Assurance Commission and is accredited by the Accrediting Commission for Education in Nursing (ACEN), formerly NLNAC).